btaba/blog/_posts/2017-02-18-europe-tour.markdown

 ![Mmmm]({{ site.url }}/assets/article_images/2017-02-18-europe-trip/swedish-meatballs.jpg)

-Cross-country skiing, but without snow, never ending ice, and with ice skates.
-It's really fun!
+I was supposed to go cross-country skiing, but there was no snow, never ending ice, and ice skates instead.
+Not a bad alternative!

 ![No snow!]({{ site.url }}/assets/article_images/2017-02-18-europe-trip/stockholm-ice.gif)